 Curt Schilling becomes the first starting pitcher to win a World Series for three different teams.
 In addition to his Game 2 Red Sox victory over the Cardinals, his 8-2 lifetime postseason record includes wins for the Phillies (1993) and Diamondbacks (2001).

-White Sox skipper Ozzie Guillen becomes the first foreign-born manager to win a World Series series as the ‘Wizards of Ozzie’ sweep the Astros in the Fall Classic.
-The 41-year old Venezuelan is also the youngest pilot to ever win a World Championship.
+White Sox skipper Ozzie Guillen becomes the first foreign-born manager to win a World Series as the ‘Wizards of Ozzie’ sweep the Astros in the Fall Classic.
+The 41 year-old Venezuelan is also the youngest pilot to ever win a World Championship.